mtolly/onyx/haskell/README.md

     To use, ensure that there are no notes or events authored for a difficulty you want to be filled in.
     (For Pro Keys, remove the `PART REAL_KEYS_?` track entirely.)

+  * Dolphin song conversion (song -> 00000001.app and 00000002.app)

+    Converts a collection of songs to a single RB3 pack in the format used by the Dolphin Wii emulator.
+This is primarily intended for people using Dolphin to record videos of songs.

+    Options are also available to remove activation drum fills, and to remove the Mustang version of a split Pro Guitar/Bass track so that the Squier version (supporting more than 17 frets) will always be played.

+  * Dolphin MIDI conversion (MIDI file -> MIDI file)

+    The MIDI transformations for video recording as used above, but as a standalone function.